nissbran/azure-open-ai-demos/src/demo3/README.md

 # Demo2

-Azure OpenAI and RAG integration with Azure AI Search(Azure Cognitive Search) and function calling.
+Azure OpenAI and RAG integration with Assistant Api.
+Function calling with Azure AI Search(Azure Cognitive Search).

 ## To run